Solirs/gettit/README.md

 # Gettit
 DUE TO REDDIT API CHANGES THIS WILL NO LONGER WORK AFTER JULY THE FIRST 2023.
 I will not add support for using your own API key because i dont want to encourage people to give reddit money after this.
 Writing this was fun and thanks everyone for your kind comments.
 See you on another project!
+And if you use reddit consider trying out [Lemmy](https://join-lemmy.org/).

 Download videos from reddit from the command line.